 We are responsible for establishing and maintaining adequate internal control over financial reporting designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
-We cannot ensure you that there will not be any other material weaknesses in our internal control over financial reporting in the future.
+We cannot ensure you that there will not be any material weaknesses or significant deficiencies in our internal control over financial reporting in the future.